rungga/DNS-Enum/README.md

-# DNSENUM
+# DNSENUM2

 #### Bug fixes, added additional Dns.txt entries.
 (Original is no longer maintained)

-README - dnsenum.pl VERSION: 1.2.5
+README - dnsenum2.pl VERSION: 1.2.5

 multithreaded perl script to enumerate DNS information of a domain and to discover non-contiguous ip blocks.